 Achieving that balance was a methodical, intense exercise.
 Modern hand-blown Italian light fixtures are peppered throughout what is otherwise a traditionally detailed space, with its large crown molding, rich wood-look floors and warm color scheme.
 The wall separating a dine-in bar from the traditional dining room is pierced with contemporary trimless windows, but artwork featured between them is traditional and familiar.
 Everywhere your eye rests, traditional is balanced against modern.

 One of the most wonderful things about working on this space was the immense potential for storytelling.
 The family has a rich history, with several successful restaurants under their belts, an extraordinary list of devoted patrons, in addition to their roots in Northern Italy.
 The original owner, Mario, now in his eighties, holds court every evening in the center of the dining room, at an antipasta station and prosciutto slicer.
-As the night wears on, Mario eventually abandons his station to enjoy a glass of wine with the clientele, regaling them with stories and boisterous opinion on any manner of things, but not infrequently resting on the topics of golf and food.
+Mario frequently abandons his station, however, to enjoy a glass of wine with the clientele, regaling them with stories and boisterous opinion on any manner of things, but not infrequently resting on the topics of golf and food.

 The dining room also features Mario’s grandmothers’ copper pots, hand painted ceramic dishes he and his wife Alice immigrated with, photos and sketches of the Bolognese towers, and framed menus from his famed Long Island restaurants, Capriccio and Papagallo.
-All our decor choices help tell the family’s story, whether or not the master storyteller is there to personally weave the tale for you.
+The décor tells the family’s story, whether or not their master storyteller is there to personally weave a tale for you.

 I’m happy to report that after moving into their space, Limoncello’s popularity soared and only two years later, we are working on expansion plans.
 Stay tuned for details… !